 I will continue to upload pictures of my collection so please check back periodically for new additions to my showroom.
-I want to thank all the great TC members here who have helped me in one way or the other over the years by answering questions, giving me advice, and offering rare parts for sale.
+I want to thank all the great TC members here who have helped me in one way or the other over the years by answering questions, providing valuable advice and offering rare parts for sale.
 PLEASE FEEL FREE TO CHECK OUT AND JOIN MY 'FOX FANATICS' S.I.G.
 OR 'SUPERSHOT' S.I.G.
 Thanks.